Frobisher Bay - Other Photos

 The photographer of the photos in this table is unknown.

-A RONDEL DONATION
+A RONDEL REPATRIATION

 2/frob bay roundel 1a.jpg